phetsims/phet-info/deployment-info/chipper-1.0.md

  - Change the permissions of `authorized_keys` so it is not group writable: `chmod g-w authorized_keys`

 ## Shortcut for dev deployment:
-If you are working in master, would like to release a dev version by updating the dev number, and your working copy is clean then you can use `grunt deploy-next-dev`.
+If you are working in main, would like to release a dev version by updating the dev number, and your working copy is clean then you can use `grunt deploy-next-dev`.
 This will run a trial build and if there are any lint or build errors the process will halt.
 If there are no lint or build errors, package.json will be updated with the next version number and the simulation will be built and deployed.

 ## Step 1.
 Set up the codebase
-* **DEV**: Dev deploys are often made from master using `pull-all.sh` in `perennial/bin`, but you can use code from branches if you wish
+* **DEV**: Dev deploys are often made from main using `pull-all.sh` in `perennial/bin`, but you can use code from branches if you wish
 * **RC_FIRST**:
     + **PHET_IO:**: Add `-phetio` to the end of the branch name.
     + Create a branch with MAJOR.MINOR matching the sim to be published, such as 1.2.
 For instance: `git checkout -b 1.2`
-    + Update the version id in package.json for master.
+    + Update the version id in package.json for main.
 Master should be set up for what would be the _next_ release branch name.
-So if you just created release branch 1.3, then the version should be "1.4.0-dev.0" in master.
+So if you just created release branch 1.3, then the version should be "1.4.0-dev.0" in main.
 (Note the "0" for the dev number, so that `grunt bump-version` works properly.)
 * **RC_SUBSEQUENT | PRODUCTION**:
     + Checkout the branch with MAJOR.MINOR (**PHET_IO** branches will end with `-phetio`).
 If a branch does not exist for your version, make, following the step above, like you are publishing the first rc.